 Duckworth's 100% Montanan-grown Merino Wool will not itch, as high-quality Merino Wool sports a fine "micron diameter" and long "staple length."

 THE BEST FIBER FOR YEAR-ROUND USE

 It's a common misconception that Merino Wool apparel is only applicable to cold weather and cooler climates.
 But somewhat counterintuitively, Merino Wool apparel also keeps a wearer cool in hot weather.
-In fact, desert nomads around the world have donned wool clothing for millennia, as the lightweight nature and breathability make it far more comfortable in warm conditions than cotton or synthetics.
+In fact, desert nomads around the world have donned wool clothing for millennia, as its lightweight nature and breathability make wool far more comfortable in warm conditions than cotton or synthetics.
 Plus, the quick drying and moisture wicking properties are a no brainer for keeping sweat a non-factor.

 MOISTURE WICKING & QUICK DRYING

-Duckworth has all but pioneered the art of creating fast wicking and quick drying Merino Wool fabrics, proprietary items you won't find elsewhere.
+Duckworth has pioneered the art of creating fast wicking and quick drying Merino Wool fabrics, proprietary items you won't find elsewhere.
 Wool is naturally "hydrophilic," meaning it is chemically attracted to water and water vapor.
 The end result?
 A garment that doubles as a sweat vacuum, pulling potentially life-threatening, chill-creating sweat and moisture from the skin and into the wool fabric.
 On a warm day, the effect is just as worthy, keeping you sweat-free and dry despite the heat and exertion.
 Merino Wool is the the sensible choice for anybody who works up a sweat running, hiking, skiing, hunting, biking, climbing, etc.

 WOOL BECOMES CHEMICALLY WARMER WHEN WET